Have you tried the new Elementor Flexbox Container feature?

 How to Use Elementor Flexbox Container In 6 Steps

-Follow the steps below to create a fast and responsive Elementor website using Elementor Flexbox Container.
+Follow the steps below to learn how to use Elementor Flexbox container on your website to get a more optimized look.
 The process consists of 6 easy steps:

 Step 1: Activate Flexbox Container in Elementor Experiments

-From the WordPress dashboard, navigate to Elementor ⇒ Settings.
+First, you will require a flexbox container feature to leverage the flexbox container in Elementor.
+For that, navigate to Elementor ⇒ Settings from the WordPress dashboard.
 Now move to the Experiments tab and scroll down to find the ‘Flexbox Container’ option.

 🤷 Want to add custom CSS to your Elementor website?